adrianmuxworthy/ThellierCoolPy/README.md

 ThellierCoolPy can be run in Google's Colab or Jupyter.
 Colab has the advantage that everything is already installed, whilst Jupyter is a little more involved and one of the packages (numba) currently (August 2021) is not compatable with Apple's Silicon M1 processor released in January 2021.
 We will update this when the package becomes available.

-Instructions for installation:
+Instructions for installation and usage:

 **Colab:**

-Colab works best in a Chrome browswer.
-D
+Download Colab works best in a Chrome browswer.

 Download

+To run on the cloud using Google Colab:

+The cooling rate correction can also be ran using Google Colab by downloading the colab versions of ThellierCoolPy and ThellierCoolfunc.
+This requires the Thellier plots, Ms-T curves and FORC diagram to be in the same folder as ThellierCoolFunc_colab to be downloaded onto the cloud for processing within the notebook.

+An example of a colab input folder is the zipped folder: colab_files_example.

+The corrected Thellier files can then be downloaded from Google Colab.

 **Jupyter** (installed via Anaconda):